noodlewcoke/2019-NLP-Word-Segmentation-with-BiLSTM/README.md

-# 2019-Word-Segmentation-with-BiLSTM
+# 2019-NLP-Word-Segmentation-with-BiLSTM

 2019

-Implementation of Word Segmentation with BiLSTM as part of an NLP course.
+The implementation of Word Segmentation with BiLSTM as part of an NLP course.

 Tensorflow < 2.0